Ingrid Superstar: Andy Warhol and the Factory

-Along with her skills as a comedienne in films, von Scheven also penned short prose and poetry pieces.
-Warhol attended her reading at the Masque nightclub on Christopher Street.
-Warhol regarded her poems as "good, really good, half comedy and half poetry."
-Her unpublished manuscript, Movie Party at the Factory: A Trip & Half, details a late-night gathering on the evening of March 26, 1966, during which several movies were screened at the Factory: "They also showed a 'stillie' of Bob Dylan in color with violet coloring over the screen.
+In addition to her comedic performances in Warhol's films, Von Scheven wrote short prose and poetry.
+Warhol attended one of her readings at the Masque nightclub on Christopher Street and described her work as "good, really good, half comedy and half poetry."
+Her unpublished manuscript, Movie Party at the Factory: A Trip & Half, recounts a late-night gathering at the Factory on March 26, 1966, during which several films were screened.
+Describing one projection, she wrote: "They also showed a 'stillie' of Bob Dylan in color with violet coloring over the screen.
 This trippy illusion is achieved by swaying a thin block of colored plastic in front of the projector.
 This technique is is (sic) used quite alot (sic) in Andy's underground uptight movies."

+In early 1966, Von Scheven played a shopgirl poisoned by Mario Montez in Hedy and portrayed Kathy in Withering Sights.
+By the summer of 1966, she had appeared in six of the twelve reels of Chelsea Girls and performed with the Exploding Plastic Inevitable, establishing herself as one of Warhol's regular Superstars.
+She appeared in the unreleased film The Velvet Underground Tarot Cards.
+Later that year, she portrayed Lady Bird Johnson opposite Ondine as Lyndon B. Johnson in Since.
+In 1967, she appeared in **** (Four Stars), I, a Man, The Loves of Ondine, and Bike Boy.

+In 1968, Von Scheven traveled to California with Warhol and members of the Factory to film San Diego Surf.
+Shortly after production concluded, Warhol was critically injured after being shot, and the film was shelved.
+It was not publicly screened until 2012.

+While Warhol was recuperating, she also appeared as an extra in a party scene featuring members of the Factory in Midnight Cowboy.

-Warhol's film collaborator Paul Morrissey stated in the January 1969 issue of After Dark magazine:The one Andy loves is Ingrid Superstar.
+In the January 1969 issue of After Dark magazine, Warhol's film collaborator Paul Morrissey expressed his admiration for Von Scheven's authenticity, describing her as someone who was unable to present a false persona:The one Andy loves is Ingrid Superstar.
 Because Ingrid can't dissimulate.
 She couldn't be not Ingrid.
 She could be marvellous if somebody knew how to use her.
-She could be marvellous on the Johnny Carson show ...
-Well, no she couldn't either, because she'd freeze up.
+She could be marvellous on the Johnny Carson show … Well, no she couldn't either, because she'd freeze up.
 She can do her thing for us because she thinks we're trash.
-For important people—people she thinks are important—she tries to be well behaved, and comes on like she's retarded".In 1969, von Scheven modeled clothes for buyers at luncheons and in showrooms.
-She also appeared in the film The Mind Blowers, directed by Harlan Renvok.
-They wanted her to take her clothes off for an orgy scene but she refused.
-"I think total nudity is a disgrace to a woman because a woman is more mysterious with her clothes on than off," said von Scheven.
-She added that she was comfortable being topless in Warhol's films because everyone on set knew each other and she liked to "mix nudity with comedy."
-In the film Midnight Cowboy, she made an appearance as an extra in a party scene with Factory members.
+For important people—people she thinks are important—she tries to be well behaved, and comes on like she's retarded."Hoping to transition beyond her Factory image, Von Scheven said in January 1969 that she planned to reinvent herself as a serious actress.
+In June 1969, Von Scheven reportedly planned to relocate to Los Angeles to work on a proposed Warhol film starring Candy Darling, with cameo appearances by Hollywood stars including Rita Hayworth and Natalie Wood.
+The project ultimately did not materialize.